alsuren/sixdofone/README.md

 # SixDoFone

-This is a python app for
+This is a python app for teleoperating a robot arm using the WebXR capabilities on your phone.

 ## Setup